dhamakuldeep-lab/jabi_website/README-deploy-steps.txt

 - For silent submit-to-inbox, a free Formspree account can be wired in.

 EDIT LATER
-- Add real university names and exact student numbers when ready.
-- Replace founder photo placeholder (KD initials) with a real photo if desired.
+- Add real university names and exact student numbers when ready- Replace founder photo placeholder (KD initials) with a real photo if desired.